 The Postgraduate Certificate program begins with an application.
 The application includes basic information about the applicant, their professional background, and existing experience.
 It also includes opportunities for applicants to present their intentions for joining the program, their values, goals, and aspirations.
 Applications are submitted online with a $50 application fee.
 The application fee covers review of the application and is non-refundable.

 Once submitted, the application will be reviewed by the Fluence admissions committee.
 Committee members will interview the applicant.
-As of January 1, 2021 Applicants must complete Psychedelic Integration: Premise and Promise (Formerly Psychedelics 101 & 102 for Clinicians) before their interview.
+Applicants must complete Psychedelic Integration: Premise and Promise (Formerly Psychedelics 101 & 102 for Clinicians) before their interview.
 You will be asked to list your date of attendance on your application.